Car and home insurance haggling

 Ask for the retention department

 If you're coming up to your renewal date of your policy, then you're wielding a powerhouse weapon: customer loyalty.
-Call your insurer and tell it you're going to leave.
+Call your insurer, or see if it has an online chat, and tell it you're going to leave.
 You should be put through to the 'customer retentions' department – aka the Holy Grail of haggling.

 None of the major insurance companies say they have a direct line to the 'customer retentions' department – aka the Holy Grail of haggling.